satellitecomponent/Neurite/README.md

 🚧

-If you are a developer who is intereested in contributing to this project, I would love to get in contact!
+If you are a developer who is interested in contributing to this project,

 contact us at
 contactdendrite@gmail.com